baserinia/stl2obj/README.md

 For importing STL files and exporing OBJ files, we use the visitor design pattern.
 We create an abstract class, named "Visitor", which has a single dispatch function.
-Every operation on the data, including STL import and OBJ export, is defined as a type derived from Visitor. using this desing, we can easily add new functionality to the geometry data type.
+Every operation on the data, including STL import and OBJ export, is defined as a new type derived from Visitor. using this pattern, we can easily add new functions to the geometry data type.
+For example, we can add another exporter for PLY data format, without changing anything in the code.

 In summary, the final code for reading an STL file and writing it to OBJ format becomes as simple as this: